Magnet fishing UK

 Magnet fishing can be seen as the cousin of metal detecting on land.
 It’s an inexpensive hobby that can unearth some real treasures while enjoying the great outdoors.

-Just make sure to adhere to proper safety precautions when magnet fishing.
+Just make sure you adhere to proper safety precautions when magnet fishing.
 It can be a fun and rewarding way to explore waterways in your area.

 Is magnet fishing legal UK?